Permafrost/Tundra/README.md

       (scheme:)(//authority)(path)(?query)(#fragment)

   Where the characters ':', '/', '?', and '#' stand for themselves.
-The authority
+The
-  component, if specified, can be either server-based or registry-based.
+  authority component, if specified, can be either server-based or registry- based.
 If server-based, it is constructed according to the syntax:

       (user:password@)host(:port)

   Implemented with the [java.net.URI] class.

   * Inputs:
     * `$uri` is an IData document containing the constituent parts to construct a new URI string with.
   * Outputs:
     * `$string` is the resulting URI input string.